9veedz/4leggedspiderbot/README.md

 # ESP32 Quadruped Spider Robot

+> Built largely through vibe coding — iterating with an AI assistant rather than writing every line from scratch.
+Logic has been tested where possible, but review the code yourself before trusting it on real hardware, especially the servo angle limits.

 A 4-legged (12-servo) walking robot controlled by an ESP32, with a built-in WiFi access point and web-based control interface for live tuning, calibration, and gait control — no app required, just a browser.

 ## Features